grajrb/ProSyncHub/README.md

 - Use Azure Monitor for metrics/logs

 ## API Documentation
-- REST API: See backend code and planned OpenAPI/Swagger docs
+- REST API: See backend code and [OpenAPI/Swagger documentation](http://localhost:5000/api-docs)

 ## Architecture
 - See `attached_assets/Pasted-Full-Stack-Developer-Assignment-ProSync-Hub-Real-time-Collaborative-Industrial-Asset-Management--1748620520729.txt` for LLD, DB schema, and diagrams